titu1994/IDS-Course-Project/_posts/2018-02-16-weekly-report-2.md

 # Christopher

 ### What I did
-- Imported project structure and core modules that will be built later
-- As part of data discovery; for now obtained the public bike data
+- Refered UIC Library Resource Databases and We Search and presented below datasets:.
+	-Demographics and Socioeconomic Characteristics
+	-Cook County Statistics
+	-Businesses in Chicago
+	-Real Estate Chicago
+- Finalized the data and drafted the data related to above parts for Report1.
+- Inegrated and tabulated the data source links and related attributes as part of Report1.
-- Spent time in understanding work that has to be done and what is being done by the team.
+- Had a team meetinf and spent time in understanding work that has to be done and what is being done by the team.

 ### What I plan to do next week
-- Planning on getting the data in the health sector and relate it to the existing requirements
-- Must finalize the data and draft the first report.
+- Understanding the next phase of Project Requirement.
+- Look at Census.Gov and CityofChicago Datasets and work related to Demographics information.
-- Learn more on visualization, for that is where I look forward to contribute primarily.
+- Learn more on Data Extraction Utilites.

 ### Blocks or impediments to the plan for next week
-- Nothing unprecedented, like pointed above the integration of data could need some extra effort.
+- Nothing unprecedented, except that there will time spent in understand the process.